 - xii.
 In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
-Review of inventory of land and other assets including buildings and office equipment; - xiv.
-Confirmation of arrangements for insurance cover in respect of all insurable risks: - xv.
+Review of inventory of land and other assets including buildings and office equipment; unless reviewed in the last three months - xiv.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; unless reviewed in the last three months - xv.
 Review of the Council's and/or staff subscriptions to other bodies; - xvi.
 Review of the Council's complaints procedure; - xvii.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xviii.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); unless reviewed in the last three months - xviii.
 Review of the Council's policy for dealing with the press/media; - xix.
-Review of the Council's employment policies and procedures; - xx.
+Review of the Council's employment policies and procedures; unless reviewed in the last three months - xx.
 Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
-Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.

-6. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES

-- a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - 6.
+EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES - a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
 The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chairman of a committee (or sub-committee) may convene an extraordinary meeting of the committee (or sub-committee) at any time. - d If the chairman of a committee (or sub-committee) does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee (or sub-committee), any 2 members of the committee (or sub-committee), may convene an extraordinary meeting of the committee (sub-committee).